-At Delaney + Associates, we follow the IAP2 Planning Protocol.
+At Engage Delaney, we follow the IAP2 Planning Protocol.
 This is a framework designed to create a consistent approach to planning and designing an engagement.
 After having done this several hundred times, we have a consistent framework that we apply with some modifications based on the needs of the client.

 It’s after the engagement, when the reporting and analysis is conducted, that the approaches of facilitators can be less consistent.
 Some facilitators or engagement professionals simply hand over the findings and leave it to the client to evaluate.
 For us, this is rarely the case.
 Our clients want to act on the input, and not having an analysis completed is often a barrier to doing something with it.
 This means that we prepare final reports regularly.
 Our approach has been to develop a report based on what was heard (the analysis of the engagement) and what was said (raw notes, survey results and interview responses).